-Guest: Chris Babits, Andrew W. Mellon Engaged Scholar Initiative Postdoctoral Fellow
+Guest: Dr. Chris Babits, Andrew W. Mellon Engaged Scholar Initiative Postdoctoral Fellow

 Host: Christopher Rose, Postdoctoral Fellow, Institute for Historical Studies